Documentation Index

 Review the Start node

-The Start node is created automatically with Chat Session ID and User Message fields pre-configured.
+The Start node is created automatically with Chat Session ID, User Message, and an optional UI Flow Context editor pre-configured.

 Add AI processing nodes